richkim92/richkim92.github.io/_pages/about.md

 I'm a sensing design enginner at `Apple`, under Advanced Technology Group. <br>
 I was previously a postdoctoral fellow at Stanford under [Bao Research Group](https://baogroup.stanford.edu), and joint fellow at [Stanford Human Performance Alliance](https://humanperformance.stanford.edu).

-I specialize in the co-development of integrated `hardware` and `artificial intelligence` for `wearable human-machine interfaces`, with a focus on VR/AR and healthcare applications.
+I specialize in the co-development of integrated `AI` and `hardware`for `wearable human-machine interfaces`, with a focus on VR/AR and healthcare applications.
 My research focuses on:

 <ul style="line-height: 1.8; padding-left: 2em;">